wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 clusterctl describe cluster ${CLUSTER_NAME}
 ```

 The cluster initialises with no available storage classes, therefore applications cannot immediately be deployed.
+We assume OpenStack systems will always provide a Cinder storage service, so install the Cinder storage driver into our new cluster.

 # Install cinder driver
 Install the cinder helm chart

 Edit cinder-values.yaml to match our deployed cluster.
 We point it at the secret we already created during the calico installation